 Despite these facts, humans of today have no such inherent needs because of the continuous revolution, but we are still inclined and motivated towards using the Ancient rugs in our homes.
 Usually, traditional rugs have an ancient appearance.
 Use of rugs as floor covers has been around since the evolution of humans.
 First of all, they were used to sleep to provide comfort and protected sleep.
 It was used because of the quality of providing warmth during the cold days.
 However, time passed, and by using the animal skin and all the related materials rug trade was started.

 Rugs were the sources by which the people get enough to feed by selling them in different parts of the globe.
 Starting from the animal skins and hides nowadays, there is enough technology and advanced that now there is human made and synthetic materials by which rugs are constructed.

+Are you still wondering about Persian rugs?
 Given below is the brief history of rugs that how they came into existence?
 What was the method of production?
 How were the rugs designed?
 How are the patterns impregnated?